pulumi/docs/concepts/config.md

 On `pulumi preview` and `pulumi update`, secret values are decrypted.
 If the the environment variable `PULUMI_CONFIG_PASSPHRASE` is not set, the CLI performs an interactive prompt.

-Your Colada program can read any configuration value that is set via `pulumi config`.
+Your Pulumi program can read any configuration value that is set via `pulumi config`.
 Since secret values are decrypted before your program is executed, secret and plaintext values are accessed the same way, through APIs specific to each language.

 Additionally, all shell environment variables are passed to the running program and can be accessed via standard runtime APIs, such as `process.env` in Node.js and `os.environ` in Python.